pkestene/euler2d_kokkos/Readme.md

 ./euler2d ./test_implode.ini
 ```

-Optionally, you can (recommended) activate HWLOC support by turning ON the flag KOKKOS_ENABLE_HWLOC.
+Optionally, you can (recommended) activate HWLOC support by turning ON the flag Kokkos_ENABLE_HWLOC.

 ## build for Kokkos/CUDA